-It’s a good idea to offer various forms of content.
-Meaning, you shouldn’t offer strictly articles or videos.
+It might be a good idea to offer various forms of content.
+Meaning, you shouldn’t offer just articles or videos.

 You can use:

 Moreover, it doesn’t necessarily have to be digital content.
-There are a bunch of membership services that send their associates snacks, cosmetics & so on.
+There are a bunch of membership services that send their associates snacks, make-up, etc.

 Take a look at Graze - a subscription platform that’ll send you a pack of healthy snacks based on your personal preferences.

-What happens here is that with the subscription, associates get access to all materials you upload on your platform.
-Members get value from a collection of content that’s already published.
+What happens here is that with a subscription, associates get access to all the materials you upload on your platform and get value from the collection of content that’s already published.

-Normally, content libraries are big enough for a good year of use or even more.
-Otherwise, there won’t be any sense for people to become members.
+Normally, content libraries should be big enough for a good year or so, because otherwise, there is no point for people to become members.

-It’s a good idea to divide the library into several categories.
+It’s a good idea to divide your library into several categories.
 Take a look at MasterClass.

 There are a bunch of sections & topics on their website.
-Some subscribers may look for cooking classes, others for acting ones.
+Some subscribers may look for cooking classes, while others want to find acting ones.

 As we said, within their library, there are many classes dedicated to different topics.

-Thus, those who initially subscribed to take speech classes can pick up something new since “they already paid for the membership anyway”.
+Thus, those who initially subscribed to take speech classes can pick up something new since they've already paid for the membership anyway.
 It can bring associated additional value & create a feeling of diversity that’s likely to increase their engagement.

-This model might fit your case if your services are related to anything that implies payments for a time.
+This model might fit your case if your services are related to anything that implies payments by milestone.
 For example, teaching, tutoring, or mentoring.

-It works in a way that members get a pre-arranged amount of work once in a certain period of time.
+It works in the way that members get a pre-arranged amount of work once in a certain period of time.

-For example, if you have meditation courses, you can offer your potential members a subscription that includes 3 private 45-minute lessons as well as access to your mediation guide.
+For example, if you offer meditation classes, you can offer your potential members a subscription that includes 3 private 45-minute lessons as well as access to your meditation guide.

 In this business model, members get value from being a part of a group of like-minded people that share the same interests, values & goals.

-There are several ways how you can connect the associates with each other:
+There are several ways to connect your associates with each other:

-Patreon is a good example of a platform using this model.
+Patreon is a good example of a platform using such a model.
 It’s a membership platform where creative people are paid through subscriptions for creating content.

-And while content plays an important role here, many people join it due to a very strong community around the content.
+And again, while content does play an important role here, many people join due to a very strong feeling of community around the content.

-It shows us that membership services aren’t always about the value of content but rather about the value of being part of a community.
+This shows us that membership services aren’t always about the value of the actual content, but rather about the value of being a part of a community.

 This model is perfect for services that have a clear result to be reached by the end of a time span.

-So what happens is that users subscribe to your services, follow your instructions, guides, etc., and get the promised result if every necessary action was accomplished.
+So, what happens is that users subscribe to your services, follow your instructions or guidelines, and get the promised result if every necessary action has been accomplished.

 One of the most typical examples is fitness memberships.